-- the setting of a price for sale or lease of property owned by the public body; - the sale or purchase of securities, investments, or investment contracts; - security procedures; - student disciplinary cases; - the placement of individual students in special education programs and other matters relating to individual students; - pending or probable litigation against, affecting or on behalf of the public body; - the establishment of reserves or settlement of claims as provided in the Local Governmental and Governmental Employees Tort Immunity Act; - conciliation of complaints of discrimination in the sale or rental of housing; - ongoing, prior or future criminal investigations, when discussed by public bodies with criminal investigatory responsibilities; - professional ethics or performance when discussed by an advisory body to a licensing or regulatory agency; - discussions regarding self-evaluation, practices and procedures or professional ethics with representatives of statewide associations; - the recruitment, credentialing, discipline or formal peer review of physicians or other health care professionals for a hospital or other health care center; - deliberations for decisions of the Prisoner Review Board; - review or discussion of applications received under the Experimental Organ Transplantation Procedures Act; - classification and discussion of confidential matters of the State Government Suggestion Award Board; - discussion of the minutes of a meeting that was lawfully closed under OMA; - deliberations of the State Emergency Medical Services Disciplinary Review Board; - the operation by a municipality of a municipal utility or power agency or natural gas agency regarding contracts relating to the purchase, sale or delivery of electricity or natural gas, or the results or conclusions of lead forecast studies; and - meetings of a residential health care facility resident sexual assault and death review team.
+- the setting of a price for sale or lease of property owned by the public body; - the sale or purchase of securities, investments, or investment contracts; - security procedures; - student disciplinary cases; - the placement of individual students in special education programs and other matters relating to individual students; - pending or probable litigation against, affecting or on behalf of the public body; - the establishment of reserves or settlement of claims as provided in the Local Governmental and Governmental Employees Tort Immunity Act; - conciliation of complaints of discrimination in the sale or rental of housing; - ongoing, prior or future criminal investigations, when discussed by public bodies with criminal investigatory responsibilities; - professional ethics or performance when discussed by an advisory body to a licensing or regulatory agency; - discussions regarding self-evaluation, practices and procedures or professional ethics with representatives of statewide associations; - the recruitment, credentialing, discipline or formal peer review of physicians or other health care professionals for a hospital or other health care center; - deliberations for decisions of the Prisoner Review Board; - review or discussion of applications received under the Experimental Organ Transplantation Procedures Act; - classification and discussion of confidential matters of the State Government Suggestion Award Board; - discussion of the minutes of a meeting that was lawfully closed under OMA; - deliberations of the State Emergency Medical Services Disciplinary Review Board; - the operation by a municipality of a municipal utility or power agency or natural gas agency regarding contracts relating to the purchase, sale or delivery of electricity or natural gas, or the results or conclusions of lead forecast studies; - meetings of a residential health care facility resident sexual assault and death review team; - an independent team of experts meeting under Brian's Law; - a mortality review team appointed under the Department of Juvenile Justice Mortality Review Team Act; - discussion of certain confidential information by an elder abuse fatality review team; - correspondence and records that may not be disclosed pertaining to the Public Aid Code; and - meetings between internal or external audit committees, finance committees and their equivalents when the discussion involves internal control weaknesses, identification of potential fraud risk areas, known or suspected frauds, and fraud interviews conducted in accordance with generally accepted U.S. auditing standards.